-- 4.03 The brushes should be trimmed off squarely so that the entire width will rest on the commutator rings. - 4.04 Alignment: With a screwdriver inserted into the hole provided in the commutator disc, raise the brushes from the face of the commutator and rotate the brush arm counterclockwise until the trailing edge of the brush counterbalance arm is against the screwdriver.
-In this position the brush holder should be parallel to the inscribed white line on the commutator disc, and the ends of the brushes should line up with this inscribed line. - (a) To adjust, lower the brushes and position the brushes and brush holder by means of their clamping screws.
+4.04 Alignment: With a screwdriver inserted in the hole pro-

+vided in the commutator disc, raise the brushes from the face of the commutator and rotate the brush arm counterclockwise until the trailing edge of the brush counterbalance arm is against the screwdriver.
+In this position the brush holder should be parallel to the inscribed white line on the commutator disc, and the ends of the brushes should line up with this inscribed line.

+(a) To adjust, lower the brushes and position the brushes and brush holder by means of their clamping screws.